It Takes UI to AcqUIre Customers

 User Interface Design (UID) is an essential discipline for the development of user-friendly websites and applications.
 The value of User Interface Design resonates true when you consider John Lubbock’s quote, “…what we see depends mainly on what we look for.”
 Coupled with Jeff Johnson’s view that “…the world around us is not a true depiction of what is actually there” it is easier to understand the importance of solid User Interface Design and its inclusion in any website / application / computer / machine / product interaction.

 We need to implement User Interface Design practices because it is natural for all of us to 1) miss what is in plain sight 2) see the same things differently than others 3) assign different meaning to what we see based on personal experiences, the context of the current situation, and the reason we are paying attention to whatever we are focusing on.

 To avoid sensory overload, our brains unconsciously filter out stimuli.
-Our capacity for paying attention to some elements and not others has been conceptualized as a bottleneck which restricts the flow of how much information can be processed at any point in time.
-As a result, parts of our visual world restricted by the bottle neck go undetected – even those directly in front of our eyes.
+Our capacity for paying attention to some elements and not others has been conceptualized as a bottleneck that restricts the flow of how much information can be processed at any point in time.
+As a result, parts of our visual world restricted by the bottleneck go undetected – even those directly in front of our eyes.

 While following the guidelines of User Interface Design can not guarantee success, the omission of its influence diminishes the probability.